ayoubhr/auth-manager/README.md

 * npm start: transpiles the typescript application into a javascript module in the /dist folder and then runs the application.

-###### *How to launch:* <br>
+###### *Relevant commands to run locally:* <br>

-1. Run --> npm install.
+* make up-dev: make script that builds a docker compose configuration file of the application to run it in dev.

-2. Make sure a MongoDB server is setup.
+* make up-prod: make script that builds a docker compose configuration file of the application to run it in prod.

-2. Run --> npm run dev or npm start.
+* make up-dev: make script that shuts down the current running docker compose configuration file.

 ## TODO LIST: <br>

 - [ ] Improve error management accross the application, more specifically around the middleware feature.
-- [x] Add in-memory database for testing purposes and separate the application in to different environments with a different database for each one (test/dev/prod).
+- [x] Add in-memory database for testing purposes and separate the application into different environments with a different database for each one (test/dev/prod).
-- [ ] Add a Docker image for each environment (test/dev/prod).
+- [x] Add a Docker image for each environment (dev/prod).
-- [ ] Add more test cases.
+- [ ] Implement authorization roles.

 ## Feel free to contribuite